microsoft/MicrosoftTeamsHealthcareBotApplication/docs/marketplace/marketplace.md

 ) and create your Healthcare Bot application
 ![Marketplace](./marketplace.png)

-Once redicted to the Azure Portal, select the Plan and click on the "Create" button
+Once redirected to the Azure Portal, select the Plan and click on the "Create" button

 ![Azure Portal](./marketplace2.png)